 - Expect nudity

 Travelers should be prepared for all of the above, such as arriving as soon as sunrise.
+You cannot stay overnight at the hot springs, but travelers from other parts of California may choose to stay in the nearby towns of Montecito, Carpinteria or Santa Barbara.

 Access and Usage Fees

-The parking lot is free, but you will need to display your Adventure Pass in your car because this is National Forest land.
+There are no entrance fees for Montecito Hot Springs.
+However, parking requires a National Forest Adventure Pass or America the Beautiful Pass.
 Daily and annual passes can be purchased in three locations in Santa Barbara: the REI store, Big 5, or Santa Barbara Ranger District office.
 Additionally, the pass can be ordered online at least a week before your trip on MyScenicDrives.com.
+If you already have a valid National Parks pass, you can use that instead, just make sure it is displayed on your dashboard.

 The Santa Barbara region has been known as a therapeutic place, and it is still one of the most popular vacation spots in California.
 The Chumash, Native people in this region of California, lived on the coast and hiked in to relish the hot springs.
 The Chumash call this area “Shalawa.”
 After colonizing Southern California, Spanish people renamed this area “Montecito,” meaning “little mountain,” due to the many hills.
 Then in the 1800s, early U.S. settlers claimed this land and built resorts next to the hot springs.
 Fires destroyed the buildings, and in 2013, a land trust bought this area to be included in Los Padres National Forest.
 Read more about the history of the hot springs at the Santa Barbara Historical Museum.